 Store

-- COOKIE DOUGH: Store cookie dough in the refrigerator for up to 2 days.
+Cookie Dough: Store cookie dough in the refrigerator for up to 2 days.

-- BAKED COOKIES: Store baked cookies in an airtight container for up to 5 days at room temperature.
+Baked Cookies: Store baked cookies in an airtight container for up to 5 days at room temperature.
 To keep the cookies soft, place a piece of bread in the container.
 The bread will get hard, but the cookies will stay soft.

 Freeze Eggless Cookie Dough

-- Remove the balls of cookie dough from the freezer and transfer them to a labeled and dated airtight container or freezer plastic bag.
+Make the cookie dough as the recipe directs.
+Use a spring-loaded cookie scoop to portion out balls of dough onto a parchment-lined rimmed baking sheet.
+Place the tray of cookie dough balls in the freezer.
+Freeze until firm and solid, around one hour.
+Remove the balls of cookie dough from the freezer and transfer them to a labeled and dated airtight container or freezer plastic bag.
 You can store cookie dough in the freezer for up to 8 weeks.
+When ready to bake them, pull them out and bake frozen as directed; just add a couple of minutes to the baking time.

 Frequently Asked Questions